Grace

 should not punch down with his five-fingered fist,

-and I’m complaining again, angry at an Ugly Sky
+angry at an Ugly Sky of Leering Gods

-it’s about how grace must fail more than she succeeds
+It’s about how grace must fail more than succeed

-occasionally unfurl to receive, better yet, to give —
+occasionally unfurl to receive, better yet, give —

 and though we’re told the binary doesn’t exist,

-I lament, my heart beats in black and white.
+I bitch, my heart beats in black and white.

 Previous